jmalicki/github-pr-polyglot-line-counts/README.md

-# GitHub PR Language Stats
+# GitHub PR Polyglot Line Counts

-A Chrome extension that shows line count statistics by programming language for GitHub pull requests.
+A Chrome extension that shows line count statistics by programming language for GitHub pull requests - see exactly what languages changed and how long the review will take.

+## What It Does

+Like "Better Line Counts" but shows **which languages** changed, not just totals.

 ## Features